NickRucinski/actions-test/webserver/README.md

 # Tests

-From the webserver directory start the virtual environment and run `pytest test/` AI and database tests will fail if they are not running
+From the webserver directory start the virtual environment and run `pytest test/ -v` AI and database tests will fail if they are not running